Reversing Pays

 General Ledger Transactions

-All General Ledger transactions that were generated by the original pay run are reversed.
+When you reverse a pay run, it also reverses all the GL transactions generated by the original pay run.
 The original transactions are locked and reversing transactions are created for them.

 Each reversed GL transaction includes a link to the reversing transaction that was created for it, and each reversing transaction includes a link to the reversed pay run as reference.